Pig-to-human transplants a step closer after kidney test - NewsBreak

 Several biotech companies are in the running to develop suitable pig organs for transplant to help ease the human organ shortage.
 More than 90,000 people in the U.S. are in line for a kidney transplant.
 Every day, 12 die while waiting.

-The advance is a win for Revivicor, a subsidiary of United Therapeutics, the company that engineered the pig and its cousins, a herd of 100 raised in tightly controlled conditions at a facility in Iowa.Police: Man found murdered in backyard of Oklahoma home
+The advance is a win for Revivicor, a subsidiary of United Therapeutics, the company that engineered the pig and its cousins, a herd of 100 raised in tightly controlled conditions at a facility in Iowa.US Labor Department warns 3 GOP states over COVID rules

 The pigs lack a gene that produces alpha-gal, the sugar that provokes an immediate attack from the human immune system.